 How do I protect myself from personal liability in respect of claims being made against the estate?

 TRUSTEE ACT NOTICES

 Trustee Act advertisements can be inserted in the local newspaper and the official London Gazette.
 These require anyone who has a potential claim against the estate to make their claim known within two months of the date of the appearance of the notices.
 It is advisable that executors or administrators insert the notices as they will then be protected against personal liability in the event of a valid claim being made against the estate after payment has been made to the beneficiaries.
 The cost of the notices would be in the region of £200.
 Unless you are able to make payment personally, we will therefore have to wait until we are in funds from the estate assets.

 INHERITANCE (PROVISION FOR FAMILY AND DEPENDANTS) ACT 1975

 It is possible for an ex-spouse, family member, civil partner, co-habitee or other dependant to make a claim against the estate under the above Act if they consider that insufficient provision has been made for them in any Will or the Intestacy.
 Any such claim would have to be commenced within 6 months of the date of issue of the Grant of Representation.
 It may be wise therefore to delay making payments to beneficiaries until the expiry of the 6 month period.
-Where this firm are appointed as executors no distribution of the estate funds will be made prior to the said period.
+Where this firm is appointed as executors no distribution of the estate funds will be made prior to the said period.

 What happens now?

 There is information we need from you to be able to commence the administration of the estate.
 This is contained in our standard Questionnaire.
-Once you have completed this Questionnaire and we are in possession of any relevant documents we will be able commence work.
+Once you have completed this Questionnaire and we are in possession of any relevant documents we will be able to commence work.